-Summative Leadership Awards
+Summative Leadership Award

-The summative leadership awards are selected by faculty and awarded to the student who exemplifies the mission of the University and the McAuley School of Nursing through excellence in academics, leadership in clinical practice and community service.
+Selected by faculty and awarded to the student who exemplifies the mission of the University and the McAuley School of Nursing through excellence in academics, leadership in clinical practice and community service.
 The awards are named for esteemed leaders in professional nursing education and practice.